TheNewPing/POTline/README.md

 |       |---subiter_n
 |           |---training_files
 |           |---optimized_params.yaml (parameters used for that subiteration)
-|           |---model_info.csv (iter, subiter, loss, used for identification in the next phases)
+|           |---model_info.yaml (iter, subiter, loss, used for identification in the next phases)
 |           |---potential.in (only if --nodeep is used)
 |
 |---deep_train